munificent/craftinginterpreters/book/chunks-of-bytecode.md

 the machines we care about and we can run our emulator on top of any hardware we like.

-This is the path we'll take with our new interpreter, clox.
-The same path taken by the main implementations of Python, Ruby, Lua, OCaml, Erlang, and others.

 <aside name="p-code">

 One of the first bytecode formats was [p-code][], developed for Niklaus Wirth's Pascal language.
-You would think the overhead of interpreting bytecode would be intolerable on a PDP-11 running at 15MHz, which is the system it was originally developed for.
-But back then, computers were in their Cambrian explosion period and new architectures seemed to appear every day.
-Keeping up with the latest chips was worth more than squeezing the max perf out of each one.
+You might think a PDP-11 running at 15MHz couldn't afford the overhead of emulating a virtual machine.
+But back then, computers were in their Cambrian explosion and new architectures appeared every day.
+Keeping up with the latest chips was worth more than squeezing the maximum performance from each one.
 That's why the "p" in "p-code" doesn't stand for "Pascal", but "portable".

 [p-code]: https://en.wikipedia.org/wiki/P-code_machine

 </aside>

+This is the path we'll take with our new interpreter, clox.
+The same path taken by the main implementations of Python, Ruby, Lua, OCaml, Erlang, and others.
 In many ways, it parallels the structure of our previous interpreter:

 <img src="image/chunks-of-bytecode/phases.png" alt="Phases of the two
 implementations. jlox is Parser to Syntax Trees to Interpreter. clox is Compiler to Bytecode to Virtual Machine." />

-Of course, we won't do it all in that order.
-Like our previous interpreter, we'll bounce between all three of those phases, building up the implementation one language feature at a time.
+Of course, we won't implement the phases in strictly in order.
+Like our previous interpreter, we'll bounce around, building up the implementation one language feature at a time.
 In this chapter, we'll get the skeleton of the application in place and the data structures needed to store and represent a chunk of bytecode.

 ## Getting Started